What is Data Modeling?

 - Data attributes have data types with exact length and precision.

 - Normalization processes to the model are applied mostly till 3NF.

 The Physical Data Model describes the database-specific implementation of the data model.
 The model defines the implementation of a data model with the help of the database management system.
 It outlines the implementation methodology in terms of tables, CRUD operations, indexes, partitioning, etc. Database Administrators and Developers create it.

 Characteristics of Physical Model

-- Data need for a single project is described but can integrate with other physical models based on the scope of the project.
+- Data need for a single project is described but can integrate with other physical models based on the project's scope.

-- It contains relationships between tables that address nullability and cardinality of the relationships.
+- It contains relationships between tables that address the nullability and cardinality of the relationships.